Thacker Pass Mine Fact Sheet

 The future demand for lithium is truly staggering….
 Battery demand is rising at the rate of one to two new lithium mines per year, growing to two to three mines per year by 2020.” — Mike Kobler, CEO, American Lithium

 - Lithium Americas Corp. is a Canadian company.
 They, and their subsidiary Lithium Nevada Corporation, plan to mine nearly 6,000 acres in Thacker Pass, Nevada, creating an open pit roughly one half mile across and 2.3 miles long, with associated tailings piles and processing facilities.

 - Future mine expansions could triple the mine size to over 17,000 acres.

 - The Thacker Pass mine would burn around 11,300 gallons of diesel fuel per day for on-site operations, and nearly as much again for off-site operations.

-- Carbon emissions from the site would more than 150,000 tons per year (during Phase 2), roughly 2.3 tons of carbon for every ton of lithium that will be produced.
+- CO2 equivalent emissions from the mine site would add up to more than 150,000 tons per year (during Phase 2), roughly 2.3 tons of CO2e for every ton of lithium that will be produced.

 - Lithium is present in the soils here at 2000-9000 ppm (0.2-0.9%).
 Producing one ton of lithium will require strip mining and processing between 110 and 500 tons of Earth.